Livestock Rules & Regulations

 2) Market animals may by shown by living full time in Baker County or the immediate North Powder area.
-Each exhibitor may enter one animal per lot, except small animals.
-See that Division.
+Each exhibitor may enter one animal per class, except small animals.
+See that Department.

 3) Market animals must be tagged with your tag and tag numbers must be entered on the entry form in the appropriate space.
 We use the honor system when tagging because we believe in the integrity of the families in Baker County.
 Scrapie tags are mandatory in sheep and goats.
 You may use the last four digits on your scrapie tag as your number.

-5) All leased animals must have a signed lease by July 8.
-A copy must be turned in at weigh-in.
+5) All leased animals must have a signed lease by July 1.
+It must be turned in at weigh in.

 6) Weight limits are: